AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 **Note**: The value in quotes is the name of the autopatch caller, and the numbers in angle brackets are the originating telephone number to use.

 ### connpgm= and discpgm=
-Runs user defined scripts.
+These options run user defined scripts.
 Example from [https://www.qsl.net/k0kn/swissarmy_debian](https://www.qsl.net/k0kn/swissarmy_debian)

 `connpgm` executes a program you specify on connect.
 It passes 2 command line arguments to your program: